 Pro — $200/month

-Pro is the top individual plan.
-You get unlimited access to all models, priority during peak hours, extended thinking for complex problems, and the highest-quality outputs.
+The $200/month Pro level is the top individual tier.
+You get the maximum usage allowance (20x Plus), priority access, extended thinking for complex problems, and the highest-quality outputs.
 It’s aimed at power users — developers, researchers, and professionals who rely on ChatGPT for hours every day.

 At $200/month, it’s a serious investment.
 We’ll break down whether it’s worth it below.